 In this film, you’ll hear from a wheelwoman—a female bicycle rider from the 1890s—and learn about how women of that era used bicycles to change their lives.

-In this segment, she will answer: what is a safety bicycle?
+In this segment, she will answer: what do people think about women riding bicycles?

 Introduction - vimeo.com/187725054/7b187bef7c